The judge can appoint a “Guardian ad Litem” (GAL) or Probation Officer (Family Service Officer) to investigate your case.

 You may not agree with the GAL or Probation Officer.
 They may think that the other parent should have custody.
 Before you ask for a GAL or Probation Officer to investigate your case and report to the judge, think about how strong your case is.
 Judges do not always agree with the GAL or Probation Officer, but they pay a lot of attention to their report.

-How much does a GAL cost?
+How much does a GAL investigation cost?

-Who pays for a GAL?
+Who pays for an investigation?